feipeng-huang/feipeng-huang.github.io/_pages/about.md

 ## News

 ### September 2026
+New species (#60-63) to the bird-window collision project: Sora, Mourning Warbler, Palm Warbler, Bay-breasted Warbler :(

 I joined my labmate Laura’s crew for a day on the Cape catching Willets, and we were successful!

 ### August 2026